gmail storagestorage cleanupgmail filters

 4. Choose "Delete it" as the action

-5. Apply to existing emails if desired
+5. Apply to existing emails if you want

 Regular Maintenance Schedule